2nd Chronicles Chapter 16

 Hanani imprisoned

 16:10 Then Asa was angry with the seer, and put him in a prison house; for he was in a rage with him because of this thing.
-And Asa oppressed some of the people the same time.
+And Asa oppressed (or crushed) some of the people the same time.

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here